What’s this site all about ?

 Subtitling the videos was also an idea that had been in my head for years.
 What better way to perceive the power of these lyrics than to add Greg Graffin‘s voice to them?

-http://badreligion.free.fr/index2.html), then a redesign in 2004 (disappeared for lack of payment).
+I had already made a website with my translations in the early 2000s (it still exists! http://badreligion.free.fr/index2.html), then a redesign in 2004 (disappeared for lack of payment).
 The idea at the time was to gather a community of French-speaking fans.
 It had worked well, there were more than 200 French, Quebec, Belgian, Swiss members and a forum to administer.
 Then I gave up for lack of time.

 20 years later, I’m less interested in the community aspect.
 That’s what social networks are there for.
 Nevertheless, after a hundred hours of translation and web design, the pleasure of sharing this site is the same.
-There is a
+There is a « Contact »page, all feedback is welcome.

 Finally…